syntax27/sdktester/README.md

 >Settings -> General -> Device Management -> PayPal UK Ltd -> Trust "PayPal UK Ltd" -> Trust

-You will now be able to execute Paypalize just by tapping on the app icon from your home screen.
+You will now be able to execute "SDK Tester" just by tapping on the app icon from your home screen.

 ## Usage